Timber Wall Panel Installation Guide

 The wall surface should be dry, dust free, grease free and as even as possible.
 These panels are recommended for interior use only.

-This guide covers the recommended installation method for our flexible wall panel range, including pre-primed, oak veneer, and natural birch finish panels.
+This guide covers the recommended installation method for our flexible wall panel range, including:

 Recommended Adhesive

 Use a quality construction adhesive suitable for MDF, timber or decorative wall panels.
-Adhesives should always be selected based on the wall surface and installation conditions.
-Follow the adhesive manufacturer’s instructions for application, cure times and suitability.
+Adhesive selection should always be based on the wall surface and installation conditions.
+Follow the adhesive manufacturer’s instructions for application method, cure times and suitability.

-Use our Wall Panel Coverage Calculator to estimate the number of cartons required for your project.
-We generally recommend allowing around 10% extra for cuts, trimming and offcuts.
+Use your Wall Panel Coverage Calculator to estimate the number of cartons required.
+Allow around 10% extra for cuts, trimming and offcuts.

-Make sure the wall is ready before installing any panels.
-The surface should be clean, dry,dust free and free from loose paint, grease or residue
+Make sure the wall is clean, dry, dust free and free from loose paint, grease or residue.

-If the wall has texture, bumps or uneven sections, these should be smoothed first where possible.
+If the wall has texture, bumps or uneven sections, smooth these first where possible.
 A flatter surface will help the panels sit neatly and bond more evenly.

 Panels can be cut to suit your wall dimensions and fit around edges, corners, joinery and fixtures.